Zytekaron/gotil/README.md

 ## Release Notes

-### Version 2.2.0
+### Version 2.2

 Added new features and fixed/updated most documentation.
 Some minor bug fixes and performance improvements.

 - new features:
   - created the `infchan` package with functions allowing the creation of infinitely buffered channels
-  - added synchronous rate limiting types to the `rl` package, with internal mutexing
+  - added synchronous rate limiting types to the `rl` package, with internal mutexing.
   - added `random.NewRandomizerRNG`, allowing for a custom RNG (`*rand.Rand`) to be passed
 - bug fixes:
   - fixed an issue where `rl.Bucket#DrawMax` could draw a negative amount, effectively removing uses / increasing remaining buckets, if `ForceDraw` previously overdrew